What is Invoice Factoring?

 What is the advance rate?

-As we discussed, the factoring rate is vital because of how much the factoring services cost.
-But the whole point of invoice factoring is early access to working capital via a cash advance.
+As we discussed, the factoring rate is crucial due to the high cost of factoring services.
+However, the primary benefit of invoice factoring is gaining early access to working capital through a cash advance.
 You want to ensure you get enough of the invoice’s value to justify spending money on invoice factoring.
+Getting an advance rate closer to the total invoice value can help offset factoring costs.

 Who owns the debt?